Mayor of Bristol

-The Mayor of Bristol is the head of government of Bristol and the chief executive of the Bristol City Council.
-The mayor is a directly elected politician who, along with the 70 members of Bristol City Council, is responsible for the strategic government of the city of Bristol, England.
+The Mayor of Bristol was the political leader of Bristol City Council.
+The mayor was a directly elected politician who, along with the 70 members of Bristol City Council, was responsible for the strategic government of the city of Bristol, England.
 The role was created after a local referendum held on 3 May 2012, which followed the passage of the Localism Act 2011.
 41,032 voted for an elected mayor and 35,880 voted against, with a turnout of 24%.
 An election for the new post was held on 15 November 2012.

-The incumbent mayor is Marvin Rees, elected on 5 May 2016.
+The final mayor was Marvin Rees, elected on 5 May 2016, who stepped down on 3 May 2024.

 The post of Lord Mayor of Bristol is a separate office, elected each May by city councillors and taking office on 29 September for a one-year period.
 The Lord Mayor chairs Council meetings and performs ceremonial functions in the city.

 On 7 December 2021, Bristol City Council voted in favour of holding another referendum on the position of mayor in May 2022, with regards to whether to retain the position or return to decision-making by councillors.
 The referendum result was to abolish the position, and replace it with a committee system at the end of the current mayoral term in May 2024.

 Background

-The Local Government Act 2000 required local authorities in the United Kingdom to move from the traditional committee-based system of decision making to one based on an executive, also allowing the possibility of a directly elected mayor.
+The Local Government Act 2000 required local authorities in England to move from the traditional committee-based system of decision making to one based on an executive, also allowing the possibility of a directly elected mayor.
 The first directly elected mayor was in Greater London in 2000.
 Others followed in other authorities, including Hartlepool, Middlesbrough, Tower Hamlets, Liverpool and Salford.